 - Rent → Use Offlist.ch for fair-priced, long-term housing

-- Insurance → Consult Expat-Savvy.ch for optimized packages
+- Insurance → Consult Expat-Savvy.ch for optimized packages and guidance on avoiding the Swiss Pillar 3a life insurance trap.

 You can enjoy purchasing power significantly higher than London, Paris, or New York — in one of the world’s safest, most beautiful countries.